spekulatius/phpscraper-keyword-scraping-example/README.md

 ## Installation

+This example has been built on PHP 7.2.24 run on an Ubuntu-based Linux distro.

 To run this example you will need to clone the repository and install the dependencies:

 ```bash
 git clone git@github.com:spekulatius/phpscraper-keyword-scraping-example.git
 composer install
 ```

+If you would like to make changes you will need to fork the repository.

 ## Execution